 A method, sometimes called a function, is a block of code that contains a collection of code to execute.
 You can execute this code by calling the method.
 In C#, a method consists of a few things:

-when not returning anythingHere's a public
+void when not returning anythingHere's a public method with a void return type.

-.
+The return type is void.
+You can think of void as similar to null.
 It's a keyword that represents the absence of a return type.

 public void MyMethod()